aigis-styleguide/aigis/src/en/Documantation/templates.md

 ## config

-`config` value contains a Object which has a detail of a configurnation file (`aigis_config.yml`) For example, you can refer `config.name` in your template file if you want to use `name` in your configurnation file.
+`config` value contains an Object which has a detail of a configuration file (`aigis_config.yml`) For example, you can refer `config.name` in your template file if you want to use `name` in your configuration file.

 > #### Example
 config: